 Finding Maps and Atlases

-- Go to UCSB Library Search
+- Go to UC Library Search

 - Use the ‘Advanced Search’ option and choose a Material Type of ‘Maps’ (for both maps and atlases) from the pull down menu.